 But while the immediate impacts are important, future benefits are just as promising.
 Offering young people the chance to be on a board can position them to be better leaders later in life.
 I was lucky enough to experience this first-hand.
 At age 28 I was appointed to the Amistad Commission, created by New York’s Legislature to review state curriculum regarding the slave trade.
 It gave me an invaluable opportunity to shape education policy for future generations of New Yorkers in a knowledgeable, passionate environment.

 Building a strong crop of future leaders is a clear win for the corporate world, but there are civic considerations as well.
 A 2014 study by Deloitte showed that 63% of them donate to charities and 43% actively volunteer or are members of a community organization or nonprofit.
-The bottom line is, to keep up with the ever changing market trends, companies need to diversify their leadership.

 Of course, with such a small sample size it’s hard to tell just how significant the youth factor is for companies’ bottom lines.
 Where we see the highest number of young board members is in small non-profits and start-up companies, in large part because many of these types of organizations are started by youth who naturally seek out the counsel of their peers.
 We need more studies to better understand the value and impact of young board members in these various industries, but given the clear evidence that diversity overall is better for business, it makes sense that age diversity would also pay dividends.

 Unfortunately, there is no quick fix to the current lack of representation.
 Diversity of diversity’s sake helps few.
 Instead, companies need to intentionally and thoughtfully recruit and select young board members who are qualified, responsible, and ready to bring a new perspective to the table.
 Then, like any member, youth board members should be made aware of their fiduciary duties and be held accountable.